kwonus/AV-Engine/README.md

 ### Implementation Status

-All blue boxes are DLL libraries.
-AV-Bible-2024, the Green box), will be released first.
-Shortly following that, the AV-Bible addin for Microsoft Word will be released (the two dark-gray boxes work together to provide search and reference capability directly inside of Microsoft Word.
+All blue boxes are DLL libraries and AV-Bible-2024 (the Green box), were released first.
+Shortly following that, the AV-Bible-Addin for Microsoft Word entered into a limited release (the two dark-gray boxes work together to provide search and reference capability directly inside of Microsoft Word.
 These two executables work in tandem to provide this functionality).
 AV-Bible-Web is not expected to be released until late 2025.

 All source-code can be found at https://github.com/kwonus.

-The AV-Bible application is [currently available](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us) in the Microsoft Store.
-The existing app is being retrofitted to utilize the  forthcoming AVX-Framework.
-With this new framework, AV-Bible will expose dozens of new features and capabilities.
-And to be honest, the feature set of the existing app is a bit limited (as it sports an older SDK, and an earlier, v1-alpha release of Quelle).
+The author has an earlier AV-Bible application that is [available](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us) in the Microsoft Store.
+However, that app was experimental and is far inferior to the latest release.
+The latest releases utilize AVX-Framework.
+With this new framework, AV-Bible exposes dozens of new features and capabilities.

 While not identified on the roadmap in Figure 4-2, a of Digital-AV late in 2024 is expected to add NUPhone pronunciations for the Elizabethan-English lexicon.
 Currently, only NUPhone pronunciations exist for the Modern-English lexicon.

 ### Final Thoughts

 Your feedback on this framework is welcome!
-AVX Framework could easily become a great foundation for bible translators, whom are faithful to the KJV and/or Textus Receptus doctrines.
+AVX Framework could easily become a great foundation for bible translators, especially for those whom are faithful to the KJV or Textus Receptus doctrines.
 Such an effort would require a team, instead of an individual.
 If you have a ministry that includes such a vision, please do not hesitate to reach out to me directly!
 I can easily be found on LinkedIn and/or Facebook.
 By all means, let's talk!

 **The Lord gave the word: great was the company of those that published it. -- Psalm 68:11**